MEGHANASAI-IITH/AI_related-tasks/README.md

    try_with_given_images.py processes the input image and store the result in a csv file.

 sentiment_analysis :
-   sentiment_analysis.py contains the code for training and obtaining results. the sentiments are stored in lines_with_sentiments.csv
+   sentiment_analysis.py contains the code for training and determining the mood of the senstence. the sentiments are stored in lines_with_sentiments.csv